 The Valdes Peninsula is a UNESCO World Heritage Site that is accessible by car from the town of Puerto Madryn.
 It is world-renowned for its rich biodiversity including burrowing owls, guanacos, Magellanic penguins, sea lions, and elephant seals.
 The area is also the world’s largest breeding ground for the endangered southern right whale.
 If that isn’t enough, it is home to one of the most breathtaking wildlife encounters anywhere on the planet.
-Being the only place you can see see killer whales intentionally stranding themselves to snatch sea lions from the shore.
+Being the only place you can see orcas intentionally stranding themselves to snatch sea lions from the shore.

 Average rating: 4.5 (very good)

 Average spend per person: $57 ($11 – $112)

 Best time to visit: February – April and October – December

 Typical activities: animal watching, bike riding, bird watching, boat trip, whale watching